RevenueHunt/docs/docs/how-to-guides/send-leads-to-webhooks.md

 Before you start, ensure you have:

-- A Shop quiz (product recommendation quiz) from which you want to send data.
+- A RevenueHunt Product Recommendation Quiz from which you want to send data.
 - A valid webhook URL to receive the data.

 ## Link Quiz to Webhooks